react-europe/nodevember-2017-mobile/README.md

 ## Get it running on your machine

-- `yarn global add exp`
+- `yarn global add expo-cli`
 - Clone this repo, cd into it, run `yarn`
-- `exp start`
+- `expo start`
 - Scan the QR code from your phone.
-Alternatively, in another terminal window run `exp ios` and/or `exp android` to open in simulator.
+Alternatively, in another terminal window run `expo ios` and/or `expo android` to open in simulator.